 RPS Fellowship Panel

 My Royal Photographic Society Fellowship was awarded in the Contemporary category:

 "Photography that communicates a visual realisation of a stated argument, idea or concept".

-It requires a panel of 21 prints that reflect the Statement of Intent, and makes a cohesive, consistent and distinctive set of work.
+It requires a panel (of 21 prints) that reflects the Statement of Intent, and makes a cohesive, consistent and distinctive set of work.

 Please take a moment to read my Statement of Intent: the photographs won't mean very much if you don't.

 When Hannah Left Home